The stresses of mindfulness in the workplace

 The Health and Safety Executive approximates that employers lost 9.9 million working days to work-related stress, depression and anxiety in 2014/15 and these statistics appear to be rising.
 The subsequent absences of staff and lost productivity are motivating employers to find effective practices to reduce work place stress.
 “Mindfulness” is fast becoming the go to method to reduce stress and increase employee resilience to work place demands.

-Mindfulness is a state of focusing on the immediate moment, minimising judgements about our experiences and taking a step back from our automatic responses to allow us to calmly acknowledge the here and now and our own thoughts and feelings.
+Mindfulness is a state of focusing on the immediate moment, minimising judgments about our experiences and taking a step back from our automatic responses to allow us to calmly acknowledge the here and now and our own thoughts and feelings.
 With a high proportion of the workforce feeling stressed by their job, and an increasing number of employees suffering from ‘burn out’ at work, many have touted Mindfulness as an effective solution to support stressed workers.
 Mindfulness can offer new tools to cope with the stress and anxiety that many jobs involve, generating advantages for both employees and employers.
 Studies claim that Mindfulness can improve resilience, problem solving and relaxation.
 But what is the flip side of Mindfulness training for employers and what should employers be wary of when considering offering it to their workforce?

 Key considerations